 Decide if the foreign exchange rate and interest works in your favour, then choose a tenor from a month to a year.

 But if all you want to do is go for a holiday, by all means!
-It’s even easier with a Multiplier account, that makes it even easier – because it comes with an inbuilt multi-currency feature.
+It’s even easier with a Multiplier account, because it comes with an inbuilt multi-currency feature.

 #3: Bonds.
 Singapore Savings Bonds.

-Singapore Savings Bonds are backed by the Singapore government and is meant to be suitable for most – if not, every type – of investor.
+Singapore Savings Bonds are backed by the Singapore government and are meant to be suitable for most – if not, every types – of investors.
 The bond, or SSB for short, is designed to complement other types of investment instruments.

 The SSB should be one of your top considerations if you know you only need the money in a few years for your children's education, or for that family holiday when you visit Auntie Emily and Uncle Seng in Australia once the kids are ready to fly.
 POSB offers the SSB via DBS/POSB ATM machines or through iBanking.

 Every month, a different SSB will be offered to investors who are citizens or Singapore Permanent Residents.
 Go to your DBS ATM or digibank portal and hit the "Invest" tab and you'll be directed to the SSB portal or link for investment.
 If you're ready, just enter the amount you wish to invest and off you go!